 José Mirza completed his Legal Practice Course (LPC) at The University of Law (ULaw) in 2014 and completed his training contract at eBay, advancing on to become a Solicitor for the giant online company.
 We wanted to find out what life is like for an in-house legal professional in the fast-growth e-commerce and online industries.
 Here José talks about his swift progress through eBay and how his time at ULaw helped set him up for success in finding his ideal job.

-I work as legal counsel in eBay’s Commercial, Compliance and Product team.
+I work as Solicitor in eBay’s Commercial, Compliance and Product team.
 The team has a very broad remit, covering a number of topics.
 I find that this variety makes the role really fascinating.
 One morning you could be negotiating a commercial agreement with a partner, then you’ll be advising the business on consumer rights and assisting with the review of a new product – all before midday.

 I’ve always been interested in e-commerce and online industries, so eBay is a great fit.
 It’s a business that takes an unconventional approach and offers unique and varied opportunities.
 The business and legal challenges we face are diverse but holistic, making the legal department at the heart of the business.
 E-commerce was at the forefront of moving the internet forward; it’s exciting to work at a company that helped lay the foundations of the legal frameworks we deal with today.